Mammography

 Please tell your healthcare provider if you’re breastfeeding, pregnant, or think you may be pregnant.
 They may recommend the best time to get a mammogram or suggest starting with an ultrasound.

-Please advise us of any limitations of mobility prior to your exam.
+Please advise us ahead of time of any limitations of mobility prior to your exam.
+Please advise our staff if you have any breast surgery or implants when making an appointment.

 Our facility is scent-free.
 We are committed to providing a scent-free environment.